szakitibi/documentation/docs/admin-guide/install-buildout.md

 This chapter describes how you can install Plone using {term}`Buildout`.

 This is one way to install Plone with the Classic UI.
-Using Buildout will be the most familiar approach for admins who have experience with Plone 3, 4, or 5.
+Using Buildout will be the most familiar approach for administrators who have experience with Plone 3, 4, or 5.

 ```{seealso}
 For other installation options, see {ref}`get-started-install-label`.